kovrigo/eloquentjs/_server/04-custom-controllers.md

   {% endhighlight %}
 </div>

-And since Eloquent models cast to JSON when returned from a controller, this makes implementing your own controller methods a breeze:
+And since Eloquent models automatically cast to JSON when returned from a controller, this makes implementing your own controller methods a breeze:

 <div class="ui segment php sample">
   <div class="ui right corner label"></div>